NCI-CGR/IlluminaSequencingAnalysis/Note/Meeting/04_05_2022_COVID_Meeting.md

 ### For Question 2
+Question 2: review QC metrics for what we have been able to analyze on Biowulf/CCAD for some, and reconcile files received with samples sent.
 #### 1: How many types of QC reports do we have currently.
 We typically has two different phases of COVID upstream analysis, including Custmized QC and 2nd pipeline